Chapter 5 Graphics in R Part 1: ggplot2

 Wickham, Hadley, and Carson Sievert.
 2016.
 Ggplot2: Elegant Graphics for Data Analysis.
 2nd ed.
 Cham: Springer.

-1. Other graphics packages include lattice and grid
+Other graphics packages include

-3. ggplot2 makes the axes extend slightly beyond the given range, since typically this is what the user wants.
+makes the axes extend slightly beyond the given range, since typically this is what the user wants.↩The \n is the line break and puts “(100,000)” below “Population”.↩

-5. You can also add labels via geom_text() function or a label argument in the ggplot() call.
+You can also add labels via

-7. Vector files comprise lines and curves known as paths, whereas raster files are comprised of pixels.
-Vector images are often preferred for publication quality graphics because they can be edited, scale well, and provide crisper detail.
+on the console to see a list of color names.↩Vector files comprise lines and curves known as paths, whereas raster files are comprised of pixels.
+Vector images are often preferred for publication quality graphics because they can be edited, scale well, and provide crisper detail.↩